23006111/OS-Linux-commands-Shell-script/README.md

 # RESULT:
-The Commands are executed successfully.
+ Thus the Commands are executed successfully.